Dental Anxiety Clinic in Glasgow

 Do You Have Dental Anxiety or Phobias?

 Do you avoid going to the dentist due to anxiety or are you a phobic patient?
 Dental anxiety is a recognised condition affecting both adults and children!
 It’s the leading reason why so many people neglect to give their smile the attention needed for optimum oral health.
 At The Berkeley Clinic, we have a special interest in treating patients with dental anxiety and phobias.
-Dr Mike Gow is the clinical director of dental anxiety management at the clinic.
-He has developed a number of anxiety management techniques to help dental patients to overcome their phobias and fears.
+Dr Mike Gow is our clinical director of dental anxiety management and he has developed a number of anxiety management techniques to help dental patients to overcome their phobias and fears.

 What is Dental Anxiety?